x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/kerberos-auth-for-load-balanced-client-access.md

 All Exchange servers that run Client Access services that share the same namespaces and URLs must use the same *alternate service account credential* or (ASA credential).
 In general, it's sufficient to have a single account for a forest for each version of Exchange.

 > [!IMPORTANT]
-> Exchange 2010 and Exchange 2016 or Exchange 2019 can't share the same ASA credential.
-If your ASA credential was created for Exchange 2010, you have to create a new one for Exchange 2016 or 2019.
+> Exchange 2010 and Exchange 2016 can't share the same ASA credential.
+If your ASA credential was created for Exchange 2010, you have to create a new one for Exchange 2016.

 > [!IMPORTANT]
 > While CNAME records are supported for shared namespaces, Microsoft recommends using A records.
 This ensures that the client correctly issues a Kerberos ticket request based on the shared name, and not the server FQDN.